TheRenegadeCoder/sample-programs-website/docs/languages/solidity/index.md

 ---
-title: The Solidity Programming Language
-layout: default
-last-modified: 2020-05-02
-tags: [solidity]
 authors:
 - two_clutch
 featured-image: programming-languages.jpg
+last-modified: 2020-05-02
+layout: default
+tags:
+- solidity
+title: The Solidity Programming Language
 ---

 Welcome to the Solidity page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.